Terraform Provisioning with Harness

 Service Instances (SIs) Consumption

-Harness Service Instances (SIs) are not consumed and no additional licensing is required when a Harness Workflow uses Terraform to provision resources.
+Harness Service Instances (SIs) are not consumed when a Harness Workflow uses Terraform to provision resources.
 When Harness deploys artifacts via Harness Services to the provisioned infrastructure in the same Workflow or Pipeline, SIs licensing is consumed.